fgasdia/Romberg.jl/README.md

 Given the limitations of `Romberg`, why use it over `Trapz`?
-For discrete samples of an underlying smooth function, Romberg integration can obtain _significantly higher accuracy_ estimates at relatively _little additional computational cost_ over trapezoidal integration.
+For discrete samples of an underlying smooth function, Romberg integration can obtain _significantly higher accuracy_ estimates at relatively _low additional computational cost_ over trapezoidal integration for a given number of samples.

 Here are some examples: